 We believe in the one God who eternally exists in three distinct yet equal persons – Father, Son, and Holy Spirit– all three having the same nature and perfections and worthy of the same honor, each with personal attributes and yet without any division of substance or essence between them.

 We believe that God the Father works and acts in history distinctly from, and in continuous cooperation with, the other persons of the Trinity.
-The Father upholds and governs all things according to his goodness and faithfulness.
+The Father disciplines, gives wisdom, and protects according to his goodness and faithfulness.
 The Father loves sacrificially, sending the Son to accomplish the work of redemption.
 The Father adopts us into the family of God.
 He is intimately aware of, and faithfully provides for, the needs of his children.

 We believe Jesus is the eternal Son of God, not made or created, but eternally pre-existent with the Father and the Holy Spirit.
 Moved by love and in obedience to the Father, the Son was conceived by the Holy Spirit, and born of the virgin Mary.
 In doing so, Jesus took up true human nature, adding humanity to his divinity, together in one person, both body and soul, yet without sin and without diminishing any of his deity.

 We believe in the literal, sacrificial death and bodily resurrection of Jesus.
 Jesus rose from the dead and forever broke the power of sin and death.
 Having ascended into heaven, Jesus now rules and reigns at the right hand of God where he acts as high priest, intercessor, and advocate on our behalf.
 He will come again in glory to judge the living and the dead.

 Jesus sends the Holy Spirit, who proceeds from the Father, to act as our helper on Earth.